chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/streams.md

 tr.Close();
 ```

-# Writing to XML Streams
+# writing to xml streams
 Use `WriteStartElement` and `WriteEndElement` when an element may have child elements.
 Use `WriteElementString` when an element does not have children.